sematext/docs/docs/guide/connected-apps.md

 Once you connect Apps, you can easily navigate from one App to the other with a single click or open the second App in [Split Screen](https://sematext.com/docs/guide/split-screen/) to correlate their data.

-Let’s say we are monitoring a ClickHouse database and shipping its metrics and logs to Sematext Cloud.
+Let’s say you are monitoring a ClickHouse database and shipping its metrics and logs to Sematext Cloud.
 You started seeing a significant amount of error logs and you want to investigate it further by comparing with metrics.

 If the two Apps are connected, you can easily open the Monitoring App in [Split Screen](https://sematext.com/docs/guide/split-screen/) as shown below.